Datateknologerna-vid-Abo-Akademi/gulis/TUXEDO.md

 # An introduction to Tuxedo

-Tuxedo is a Linux computer used within Åbo Akademi University, which you can log in to via SSH.
+Tuxedo is a Linux server used within Åbo Akademi University, which you can log in to via SSH.
 The SSH-protocol encrypts the communication to the server, so the connection over the web is secure.

 Everyone with a ÅA-username can get access to the tuxedo, but everyone does not have it automatically.